Continuous and discontinuous topological quantum phase transitions

 where $v=t_1 a$ and $B=t_2 a^2$.
-The integral over the momentum is restricted to an ultra-violet cutoff $\Lambda$.
-The TI and the NI phases respectively correspond to $\mathrm{sgn}(M B)<0$ and $\mathrm{sgn}(M B)>0$.
-At the QCP ($M=0$) between these two insulators and for small sufficiently small momentum, the $B k^2$ term can be ignored with respect to the $k$-linear part, and the critical excitations are described by massless Dirac fermions.
-The Hamiltonian of the massless Dirac fermion ($M=B=0$) commutes with $\Sigma_{45}$, which describes a $U(1)$ continuous chiral symmetry under $\Psi \to \Psi e^{i \theta \Sigma_{45}}$.
-Even though microscopically this U(1) chiral symmetry is absent (due to the presence of the momentum dependent Wilson mass $B k^2$), it is a symmetry of the fixed point Hamiltonian describing the universality class of the QCP.
-At the microscopic level $B \neq 0$ and the continuous chiral symmetry is reduced to a $Z_2$ particle-hole symmetry, captured by the anticommutation relation $ \{H_D, \Gamma_5\}=0$.
-We also note that there are tight-binding Hamiltonians involving further neighbor hopping, for which TI and NI phases rather correspond to $\mathrm{sgn}(M B)>0$ and $\mathrm{sgn}(MB) <0$, respectively.
-But, such distinction does not change any outcome regarding the nature of the QPT at weak or strong couplings, and the Hamiltonian in Eq.~(\ref{TINI2}) still serves as the universal effective model for describing the QPT between two topologically distinct insulating states.
+The integral over the momentum is restricted to an ultraviolet cutoff $\Lambda$.
+The TI and NI phases respectively correspond to $\mathrm{sgn}(M B)<0$ and $\mathrm{sgn}(M B)>0$.
+At the QCP ($M=0$) between these two insulators the critical excitations are described by massless Dirac fermions and $B k^2$ act as a momentum dependent Wilson mass.
+Only the fixed point Hamiltonian of massless Dirac fermion ($M=B=0$) possesses a global chiral U(1) symmetry under which $\Psi \to \Psi e^{i \theta \Sigma_{45}}$~\cite{CS-explanation}.
+At the microscopic level $B \neq 0$ and $H_{3d}$ enjoys only a reduced $Z_2$ particle-hole symmetry, captured by the anticommutation relation $ \{H_{3d}, \Gamma_5\}=0$.
 Additionally, after an appropriate modification of the spinor, the same Hamiltonian operator can also describe the topological QPT (BEC-BCS transition) for superconducting systems in Altland-Zirnbauer classes AIII and DIII.

 For simplicity, we here restrict ourselves to class AII and consider the effects of repulsive, short-range interactions.
-For a $\mathcal{P}$, $\mathcal{T}$ symmetric system with rotational symmetry, the generic interaction has the form $H_{int}=\lambda_j \int d^3x (\Psi^\dagger \Omega_j \Psi)^2$, where the summation over repeated index is implied, and $\Omega_j$s are sixteen possible $4 \times 4$ matrices.
-Due to the existence of the Fierz identity~\cite{herbut-juricic-roy}, only four of these couplings are linearly independent, and we consider
+For a $\mathcal{P}$, $\mathcal{T}$ symmetric system with rotational symmetry, generic model of short-range interaction

-For $\lambda_1=\lambda_2=0$, $H_{int}$ corresponds to the popular Nambu-Jona-Lasinio (NJL) model for the mass generation through spontaneous chiral symmetry breaking~\cite{NJL}.
+is described by only four linearly independent couplings due to the \emph{Fierz identity}~\cite{herbut-juricic-roy}.
+For $\lambda_1=\lambda_2=0$ and $M=B=0$, $H_{3d}+H_{int}$ corresponds to the celebrated Nambu-Jona-Lasinio (NJL) model for mass generation through spontaneous U(1) chiral symmetry breaking~\cite{NJL}.